jagprog5/dev-guide/README.md

 _immediate tangible goal_, but it's not the only way of generating value.
 An open question like "what does this part do and why is it done this way?" is great for encouraging technical discussion and exploring previously overlooked ideas.
+Things don't have to be rigid.

 # Composition Over Inheritance

 There's plenty of
 [material](https://en.wikipedia.org/wiki/Composition_over_inheritance) online.
-Inheritance is extremely difficult to follow, and a system like Rust's traits is the correct way of going about this (having a trait which can then be implemented by specific types).
+Inheritance is difficult to follow, and a system like Rust's traits is the correct way of going about this (having a trait which can then be implemented by specific types).
 Especially when hitting something like the [diamond problem](https://en.wikipedia.org/wiki/Multiple_inheritance), inheritance just doesn't model the world in a good way.
 And more importantly, it can become impossible to follow!
 Logic should be explicitly opted-in, not implicitly inherited.

+# Decision Paralysis

+When doing design work it's imperative to focus on the relevant subset of possibilities.
+Document the decisions and move on.

 # Dependencies - Reduce